-- supporting Gavi’s Advance Market Commitment (AMC), that will increase availability of the pneumococcal vaccine to reach 26 million children in more than 50 countries by 2020.
+- supporting Gavi’s Advance Market Commitment (AMC), which has increased availability of the pneumococcal vaccine to reach over 76 million children in 57 countries

-- preventing more than 8 million deaths through vaccines for pentavalent, pneumococcal, rotavirus, yellow fever, meningitis A, Japanese encephalitis, human papilloma virus, measles second dose and measles-rubella and rubella
+- preventing more than 9 million deaths through vaccines for pentavalent, pneumococcal, rotavirus, yellow fever, meningitis A, Multivalent meningitis, Japanese encephalitis, human papilloma virus, measles second dose, and measles-rubella, inactivated polio, and oral cholera

 - strengthening the health systems of more than 60 countries